 - Solicit and encourage public participation in appropriate activities relating to the closure and post-closure operations of the site. - Disseminate information on the closure and post-closure operations of the site to the State and local and Tribal governments in the vicinity of the site, and persons and entities having a stake in the closure or post-closure operations of the site. - Transmit to appropriate officers and employees of DOE questions and concerns of governments, persons, and entities referred to in the preceding bullet.

 In fulfilling these responsibilities, the Stewardship Council has been tasked with helping DOE meet its public involvement obligations identified in the Post-Closure Public Involvement Plan (PCPIP) for Rocky Flats.
-An important component of the PCPIP is public communication, which in 2007 will involve those activities identified as "post-closure" activities under the PCPIP.

 Rocky Flats National Wildlife Refuge